 Different Ways to Pay Employees

-In Connecticut, you are able to pay employees via standard payment options.
+In Connecticut, you can pay employees via standard payment options.
 These options include check, cash, pay cards, or direct deposit.
 Check out our guide on how to pay employees for more in-depth information.

 Minimum Pay Frequency